 This collection of activities celebrates Earth's one and only moon.
-In a summer camp setting, this topic is a perfect way to celebrate the 50th anniversary of the Apollo missions!
+In a summer camp setting, this topic is a perfect way to continue to celebrate the pioneering Apollo missions to the Moon!
 Round out the day by interviewing someone who witnessed the first Moon landing, or by constructing an imaginary lunar landscape to explore.
-For more resources and ideas to celebrate the 50th anniversary of the Apollo 11 moon landing and other missions visit, http://nisenet.org/moon50.

-Exploring the Solar System: Big Sun, Small Moon
+• Exploring the Solar System: Big Sun, Small Moon

-A hands-on activity that explores the concept of apparent size and allows visitors to experience this phenomena using familiar objects-a tennis ball and a beach ball. < 20 minutes, Active, Indoor/Outdoor.
+A hands-on activity that explores the concept of apparent size and allows visitors to experience this phenomenon using familiar objects-a tennis ball and a beach ball. < 20 minutes, Active, Indoor/Outdoor.